Hong Kong extradition protesters escalate fight in suburbs

 One placard featured a picture of Chinese leader Xi Jinping with the words: “Extradite to China, disappear forever.”

-Chants of “Carrie Lam go to hell!” rang through the crowd, gathered well away from the island heart of the financial centre which has witnessed the largest and most violent demonstrations over the past month.
+Chants of “Carrie Lam go to hell!” rang through the crowd, gathered well away from the island heart of the financial center which has witnessed the largest and most violent demonstrations over the past month.

 Organizers said around 115,000 attended Sunday’s rally.
 Police put the number at 28,000 at its peak.